-[Cross-posted] One theme that has been emerging—or I am reading way too much into it—is .
+[Cross-posted] One theme that has been emerging—or I am reading way too much into it—is institutionalization.
 In the casual posts I put on to my personal blog over at Vox, the theme has come up a couple of times: once in a post about oil consumption dropping (really—see graph at left), and once in the Yale Class of 2008 speech from the Rt Hon Tony Blair.

 It’s why there is some wisdom out there that points to small groups being more effective given so many inhumane organizations.
 We then come to the theme that the internet is a great equalizer and leveller in allowing those groups to emerge.

-I would like to partly counter that by saying that large institutions can be run effectively if the core, the and the are properly directed, either to service the public or some great cause.
+I would like to partly counter that by saying that large institutions can be run effectively if the core, the vision and the strategy are properly directed, either to service the public or some great cause.

-and a lack of education are the enemies of these institutions, just as they are the enemies of a successful nation.
+Corruption and a lack of education are the enemies of these institutions, just as they are the enemies of a successful nation.

 Success breeds growth, which may explain why in some organizations, the rot sets in after a while.
 Virgin has been fortunate in some respects.
 But it has also been very skilful at choosing people with the right mindset.
 Others have been less fortunate, and we see the decay come in—and allegations of corruption made, such as against the UN.